Hi and Welcome to my blog, Coffee & Books.

 After a while I stopped reading as much, being busy with work, getting married, having commitments.
 But, a few years ago, I discovered that I can join the Liverpool library for free (although I do pay quite a lot in council tax).
 I got my library card and I started borrowing books.
 When I discovered that I can borrow up to 14 books I was amazed and I started reading more.
 In 2016 I tried a reading challenge that didn’t go well, as I selected some genres that I wasn’t keen on and I struggled to finish the books.

 At the end of 2017, when I saw that I’ve read 60 books, I’ve decided to start Coffee and Books.
 I thought that even if I read half of the number of books read that year, I would still have plenty of posts to share on my new blog.
-In the end, I’ve read a total of 85 books in 2018, followed by 88 books in 2019.
+In the end, I’ve read a total of 85 in 2018, followed by 88 in 2019 and 122 in 2020.

-From October 2019 I started my studies and now I’m reading History at Oxford University.
-I’m doing a Foundation Certificate that allows me to study part time for two years, that being equivalent of the first year.
-I will share round-ups of the books I’m reading for my studies: British History 1485-1603 and European History 1815-1914 in year 1; Spanish Civil War, Approaches to History, and British History in year 2.
+In 2019 I started my studies, reading History at Oxford University part time for 2 years, equivalent of the first year at undergraduate level.
+I will share round-ups of the books I’m reading for my studies: British History 1485-1603, European History 1815-1914, Spanish Civil War, Approaches to History, and British History 20th century.
 In the round-up I will mention a bit about the books I’ve looked into, but didn’t finish, hence they are not reviewed on Coffee&Books.

 As you can see, there are two main categories on my blog: Fiction and Non-Fiction.
 I thought this is the best way to classify the books that I’ve read.
 Both categories have sub-categories, so the books are easier to find, by genre.
 Of course, History is prominent in both fiction and non-fiction.